gregorriegler/mob-programming-rpg/docs/backlog.md

 # Doing (WIP)

 -   **Session Notes Automation**
-    -   Script needs to update previous session notes symlink [script](../update-links.sh)
-    -   Create single script to do all automation in one automic transaction
+    -   Create single script to do all automation in one atomic transaction
     -   Do we want to .gitignore the symlinks?
     -   Issue: When open symlink, you don't see the actual date of the file in the tab text
 -   **Points Form** Gain points using a form per player, where you choose actions/skills deserving points [scoring points](../docs/scoring-points.md)